barrydunne/AspNet.KickStarter/demo/Readme.md

 The demo project here illustrates much of the functionality provided by AspNet.KickStarter.

-It adds Swagger, Serliog logging, health endpoints, CQRS with OpenTelemetry traces for the query handler.
+It adds Swagger, Serliog logging, health endpoints, as well as CQRS with OpenTelemetry traces for the query handler.

 ## AspNet.KickStarter.Demo.DockerCompose